-In 2002, Renda won the prestigious Stuart L. Bernath Book Prize for Taking Haiti: Military Occupation and the Culture of U.S. Imperialism, 1915–1940 (The University of North Carolina Press, 2001).
-The citation for the award lauds Renda's use of diaries, letters, memoirs, poems, field campaign reports, congressional testimony, military recruitment materials, and photographs to examine the emerging culture of U.S. imperialism and to deconstruct the then-prevailing discourse of paternalism.
-Not only is the book garnering scholarly attention, but, at several colleges and universities around the country, Taking Haiti is now required reading.
+Mary Renda’s Taking Haiti: Military Occupation and the Culture of U.S. Imperialism, 1915–1940 (The University of North Carolina Press, 2001) garnered several prestigious awards, including the American Studies Association’s John Hope Franklin Prize and the Stuart L. Bernath Book Prize awarded by the Society for Historians of American Foreign Relations.
+One prize citation lauds Renda's use of diaries, letters, memoirs, poems, field campaign reports, congressional testimony, military recruitment materials, and photographs to examine the emerging culture of U.S. imperialism and to deconstruct the then-prevailing discourse of paternalism.